contagon/handbook/handbook/8-elders-quorum.md

 * Respond to counsel and assignments from the bishop and stake leaders.
 * Respond to assignments from ward council meetings.
 * Prayerfully consider ministering assignments.
 * Review information from ministering interviews.
 Plan ways to identify strengths and help meet needs.
-(See [21](21-ministering.md).)
+(See [chapter 21](21-ministering.md).)
 * Consider brethren to serve in callings and assignments.
 * Plan quorum meetings and activities.